warne2tj/Text-Based-Adventure-Game/README.md

 #While loop
 my_num = 0
 while my_num < 5:
-  prunt("This repeates 5 times!")
+  print("This repeats 5 times!")
   my_num = my_num + 1
 ```
 There are a few notable things in this example.
 The for loop runs for each number in the range of 5. `range(5)` is actually a function call, and it returns the number 0, 1, 2, 3, and 4.
 Notice that it returns 5 numbers, and the loop runs 5 times.
 This isn't a coincidence.
 Also notice, the first number is 0, and not 1.
 This is just an annoying thing that the inventors of programming decided to do!.
 The important thing is that this for loop runs 5 times, and if you wanted a for loop to run 8 times, you type `for number in range(8)`.
 Now, the while loops is the more useful loop for a text based adventure game.
 I don't think I use a single for loop.
 And that is because I want to continue doing a sequence of actions given that a condition isn't met.
 For example, in the game when you fight the guard, you continue fighting the guard `while` you and the guard still have health remaining.
-Or, and of the choices you made, like which weapon you wanted, you were stuck chosing a weapon `while` you had not input a valid value.
+Or, and of the choices you made, like which weapon you wanted, you were stuck choosing a weapon `while` you had not input a valid value.
 I recommend you take a look at the code for this game, and get a good understanding of this concept.
 Not allowing a user to pick an invalid input is usually pretty important, because otherwise your game might crash!
 Just to run you through how I handled these scenarios, I used the `clean_input()` function I created to check if the user entered a number or if they entered a string (text).
 If they entered text, it would return -1, and their choice would be set to -1 (which is a designator value that the use picked invalid choice).
 Then, the while loop would check if the choice was invalid, and if it was, it would tell the user to pick a proper value.
 I recommend using this technique for your choices as well.
 However, you can have the user input text and then use that as well.
-Say, for creating a character name, or chosing yes or no vs using 1 or 2.
+Say, for creating a character name, or choosing yes or no vs using 1 or 2.
 But again, I will let you figure out how to do this as a challenge!

 # Functions/Methods
 Functions and methods are both essentially the same thing (they are semantically different, but you'll learn that if you go into the programming field!).
 Functions will be how you go to different areas or different sequences in your story.
 If you look at my code, you'll see `visit_cave()`, `visit_beach()`, and `visit_marrow()`.
 These functions are called (by typing `visit_cave()`, for example) to do exactly what they say!
 You can declare a function as follows: